A better tomorrow for your family starts today.

 As post-secondary education costs continue to spiral, an RESP helps families save for their children or grandchildren.
-It’s a flexible way of investing in a child’s future and a practical way to defer tax to the beneficiary, who will likely be in the lowest possible tax bracket at withdrawal.
+It’s a flexible way of investing in a child’s future and a practical way to defer tax to the beneficiary, who will likely be in the lowest tax bracket when funds are withdrawn.
 And contributions can qualify for government grants!

-- Funds grow tax-sheltered until the child begins post-secondary education
+- Funds grow tax-sheltered until the child withdraws money for post-secondary education

 - Principal amount can be withdrawn anytime, tax-free

 - Family plans allow the contributor to designate several children as beneficiaries